Bobcat66/wayfinder/wips/README.md

 worth noting for posterity.

 Note: in general, the values returned by getters should be treated as invalidated after the original object is destroyed or modified

+WIPS Feature Macros:
+WIPS_OPTION_TRACEBACK - Enables traceback, useful for debugging WIPS_OPTION_BUILD_PYTHON - Enables compilation of a python binding layer for WIPS WIPS_OPTION_BUILD_JNI - Enables compilation of a JNI layer for WIPS (Not implemented) WIPS_OPTION_BUILD_OO - Enables compilation of a C++ object-oriented layer for WIPS (Not implemented)